DataDog/datadog-agent/docs/dev/checks/builtins/containers.md

     """Returns whether a container is excluded per name and image.

-    NOTE: If unicode is passed to any of the params accepting it, the string will be encoded using the default encoding for the system where the Agent is running.
+    NOTE: If unicode is passed to any of the params accepting it, the string is encoded using the default encoding for the system where the Agent is running.
 If encoding fails, function will raise `UnicodeError`.

     Args: